gabrielesh/collectionbuilder-workshop/intro-github.md

 - README.md - notice it has links to instructions for using this template
 - _config.yml - this controls elements of the site at a high level
 - _data folder - contains the metadata spreadsheet that will control content on the site
-- docs folder - instructions for using various parts of the website
 - objects folder - contains images that build the website and a readme.md file with instructions on adding images to your project
 - pages folder - contains markdown pages that will create the website